RhysU/tuna/README.rst

 for tuning purposes.
 Or maybe you want to do a little future-proofing just in case the requirements change...

 Tuna is for you.
-Tuna provides portable, lightweight automatic tuning over semantically-indistinguishable chunks of code.
+Tuna provides lightweight automatic tuning over semantically-indistinguishable chunks of code.
 It works by misusing the ideas behind `A/B testing <http://en.wikipedia.org/wiki/A/B_testing>`_ in a straightforward manner that definitely won't pass peer review.